 The advantage of a big ship cruise is choice.
 Guests can do as little or as much as they like and their budget allows.
 Spend a lazy day by the pool?
 Sure.
 Go on a shore excursion?
 Fine.
 Spend all day at the casino.
 Yep, you can do that too.

 You might say that any holiday is comprised of choices but on a big ship, it’s about scale and proximity.
-Under one roof you can indulge in a wide range of activities, it’s up to you to make the most of your adventure.
+With everything under one roof you can indulge in a wide range of activities, it’s up to you to make the most of your adventure.

 A couple of days in, I realized I needed to change my mindset in keeping with the experience.
 On previous trips, I’ve traveled alone or in small groups.
 This was obviously different.
 I’d heard cruise ships referred to as floating cities, but I only equated the phrase with size.
 But a ship really is a city.
 It offers the entertainment and culinary choices, activities, and health and well-being opportunities of a metropolis.
 On the flip side, it also comes with some of the negatives I mentioned above.